| <露> ロシアでは飼料・燃料が安いのに、養豚コストは何故高いのか? ソ連時代からの遺制で人件費のかけ過ぎ。レベルの低い労働技術も原因。 Russia Hog Market 08

 outbreak has affected two pigs at a backyard unit in Kalcheva, Odessa.
 The

 unit is located close to Moldova and Romania.
-Two

 further outbreaks were discovered at pig farms in Berezanka and